 Why Choose a Board-Certified Oral & Maxillofacial Surgeon

-When faced with an impending oral surgery, choosing a doctor, and more specifically, an oral and maxillofacial surgeon, can be overwhelming and confusing.
+When facing an impending oral or facial surgery, choosing a doctor, and more specifically, an oral and maxillofacial surgeon, can be overwhelming and confusing.
 Our doctors, Dieter J. Moya, DDS and Blake D. Maida, DDS, MD at Houston Oral Surgery Associates know that when deciding between one doctor and another, there’s a lot to think about.
 That’s why we offer you this guide—a list of factors to consider.

 The Value of a Specialist

 The current climate of finding a provider to provide for your oral surgery needs can be very confusing.
 Many dental practitioners will claim that they provide “oral surgery” or that they are “oral surgeons”, but only an oral and maxillofacial surgeon has undergone the extensive hospital based surgical, medical, and anesthesia training to be fully trained to ensure your safety & prompt recovery.